Product

 Key takeaways

-- Log sets from your Apple Watch with the Digital Crown, and a smart rest timer that calibrates rest duration to each exercise — both free.
+• Log sets from your Apple Watch with the Digital Crown, see live BPM during rest, and use a smart rest timer that calibrates rest duration to each exercise — all free.

-- The free tier covers the complete training loop, including PRs and 1RM estimates; Pro adds advanced overload recommendations and higher planning limits.
+• The free tier covers the complete training loop, including permanent PR history and 1RM estimates; Pro adds advanced overload recommendations, Next Workout Targets, and higher planning limits.

 What's Included for Free